microsoft/WhatTheHack/001-IntroToKubernetes/Coach/02b-acr.md

 #### Dockerizing the Application
 - You will need to provide the sample Dockerfiles to the students  The sample dockerfiles for both content-api and content-web are in the Coach Solutions folder for Challenge 1.
-They will use this Dockerfile in conjunction with the source code for content-web and content-api.
+They will use these Dockerfiles in conjunction with the source code for content-web and content-api.

 If the students get stuck, point them to the ACR documentation for building a container image in Azure:

 - https://docs.microsoft.com/en-us/azure/container-registry/container-registry-quickstart-task-cli
 - https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task

 ### Other tips / tricks